pjn51/brainweb-2/Work/Work Meetings/22-06-28 DREMR training.md

 The reason that we use this tool is to make sure communications are appropriate, and as a way of adding insight to account-level moderation.
 Moderators always check DREMR during account-level moderation.

 Additionally, jobseekers can report individual messages, so DREMR reports that as well.
-This sort of taps into the [[Report A Job|RAJ]] functionality.
+This sort of taps into the [[Report A Job queue|RAJ]] functionality.

 When messages trip existing rules created in [[Rulebook]], they automatically get withheld from the jobseeker and the account goes into the moderation queue.